bryanoliveira/unity-zombit/README.md

 I made this game during my first year of Computer Science graduation - I had a lot of free time back then.
 I believe it could be much improved with newer versions of Unity3D, better design patterns and algorithmic complexity in mind.
 Yet, it is a fun game that you can [download](https://play.google.com/store/apps/details?id=com.elitgames.zombit) (an older version) in Play Store.

-## Requirements and How to Use
+## Requirements and Instructions

-- Unity3D 2019.3
+- Install Unity3D 2019.3
 - Have fun!

 ## TO-DOs and Known Bugs